-Point Source Youth is a registered 501(c)3 working to implement, research and scale three interventions – Family Reconnection, Short-Term Host Homes, and Rapid Rehousing – that successfully prevent youth homelessness in the UK, Canada, Australia, and a handful of US cities.
+Point Source Youth is a registered 501(c)3 working to implement, research and scale three interventions – Family and Kinship Strengthening, Short-Term Host Homes, and Rapid Rehousing – that successfully prevent youth homelessness in the UK, Canada, Australia, and a handful of US cities.
 The Point Source Youth Pilot Project will apply the United States Interagency Council on Homelessness (USICH) Framework to End Homelessness in a workable, scalable, and measurable effort to fund and implement these three interventions, with the ultimate goal of expanding the project into a number of localities across the US.

 Keep reading to learn more about each of our interventions as well as our research work: